shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

-## A Culinary Journey to Nepal: Unveiling Flavors and Fostering Friendship through Gastrodiplomacy
+## A Culinary Journey to Nepal: Unveiling Flavors and Supporting Friendship through Gastrodiplomacy

 Sandwiched between the titans of Indian and Chinese cuisine, Nepal's culinary heritage often finds itself overshadowed.
 Yet, nestled within its  mountains and diverse valleys lies a treasure trove of unique, diverse set of flavors waiting to be explored.
 This essay proposes that Nepal leverage the power of gastrodiplomacy, changing its food culture into a tool for enhancing its national image and brand recognition on the global stage.